Juan Gaertner / Shutterstock

 Jeremy Veenstra-VanderWeele, M.D.
 (Columbia University)

-Impact of the maternal serotonin system on neurodevelopment
+Impact of maternal serotonin levels on neurodevelopment

 Linda Wilbrecht, Ph.D.
 (University of California, Berkeley)